Overview

 Color Scale

 The color scale was redesigned in May 2026 to make the spatial gradient across the East End visible.
-The previous scale used the FAA's categorical DNL thresholds (45 / 55 / 65 dB) for the fill, which collapsed most of the populated East End into a single tier.
+The previous scale used categorical DNL reference levels (45 / 55 / 65 dB) for the fill, which collapsed most of the populated East End into a single tier.
 More broadly, DNL is the FAA's standard cumulative noise metric, but it was designed for airports with relatively steady year-round operations.
 At a strongly seasonal airport like KJPX — where summer operations substantially exceed winter — averaging across an entire year understates the seasonal peak when most flights occur.
 The current visualization reports DNL over the active summer season only, and uses a color scale tuned to where East End exposure actually varies.

-Red is reserved for the 65 dB regulatory contour, so it stays visually distinct from the modeled gradient.
+Red is reserved for the 65 dB DNL regulatory contour, so it stays visually distinct from the modeled gradient.
 Street names and place labels render above the overlay to remain legible.

 How to Read the Map